Mark S. Golub: Media

 In 1979, Golub created the 501c3 organization, Jewish Education in Media, Inc (JEM).
 In 1979, Golub began hosting the interview program L'Chayim.
 It was the first production by JEM.
 The program premiered on WMCA Radio, moved to WOR Radio, and in 1990 premiered on television as well.
 L'Chayim became the flagship program of Shalom TV.

-In 1991, Golub founded The Russian Television Network.
-After Chavurot Aytz Chayim sponsored Jewish families from the former Soviet Union immigrating to America during Operation Exodus, Golub teamed up with immigrant Michael Pravin, to create a Russian-language television channel in the United States to serve Jews from the FSU who could not speak English.
+In 1991, Golub founded the Russian Television Network of America (RTN).
+After Chavurot Aytz Chayim sponsored Jewish families from the former Soviet Union immigrating to America during Operation Exodus, Golub teamed up with immigrant Michael Pravin to create a Russian-language television channel in the United States to serve Jews from the FSU who could not speak English.
 Calling it The Russian Television Network of America, RTN premiered as a channel on Cablevision in October 1992.

 Golub and Pravin sold RTN in 1997.
-When in 2000, the purchasing company filed bankruptcy, Golub and his brother David Golub, an attorney with his own law firm in Stamford, CT and Mark's partner in his business and Broadway endeavors, purchased the assets from the New Jersey Bankruptcy Court.
-He had remained the President as well as the face of RTN.
+When in 2000 the purchasing company filed bankruptcy, Golub and his brother David Golub, an attorney with his own law firm in Stamford, Connecticut and Mark's partner in his business and Broadway endeavors, purchased the assets from the New Jersey Bankruptcy Court.
+He had remained the president as well as the face of RTN.

 In 2005, founders Bradford Hammer and David Brugnone brought on Mark as the president and CEO of Shalom TV.
 In 2008, Shalom TV premiered nationally on the Comcast cable system.
-By 2010, Shalom TV was a free VOD service on many American terrestrial television providers and was available in more than 40 million American homes.
+By 2010, Shalom TV was a free video-on-demand service on various American terrestrial television providers.

 In 2011, Golub premiered the Shalom TV Channel, a 24/7 "linear" channel with Jewish programming (news and public affairs, education, daily children's programming, movies, cultural and entertainment programming).
-On September 24, 2014, The Shalom TV name was changed to Jewish Broadcasting Service.
+On September 24, 2014, the Shalom TV name was changed to Jewish Broadcasting Service.

 Golub was seen in several of the Jewish Broadcasting Service's series including L'Chayim, Jewish 101, From the Aleph Bet, and In the News as well as public affairs coverage.

 Theater

-With his brother David, Mark has produced several Broadway plays including The Gershwins' Porgy and Bess (Tony Award), Vanya and Sonia and Masha and Spike (Tony Award), Who's Afraid of Virginia Woolf (Tony Award), Best Man (Tony nomination), and Glengarry Glen Ross with Al Pacino.
+With his brother David, Mark produced several Broadway plays including the Gershwins' Porgy and Bess (Tony Award), Vanya and Sonia and Masha and Spike (Tony Award), Who's Afraid of Virginia Woolf?
+(Tony Award), Best Man (Tony nomination), and Glengarry Glen Ross with Al Pacino.
 His production of The Bridges of Madison County starred Kelli O'Hara with an original score by Jason Robert Brown.

 Personal life and death

-Golub was married in 1967 to his first wife.
-After their divorce, he married again in 1979.
+Golub married in 1967.
+After a divorce, he married again in 1979.
 Golub and his last wife have two children, and his last wife has two children from a prior marriage.